Ginden/Extend-arguments-js/README.md

 # extendArguments.js

 ## Why?
 Because I can.
-Just a proof of concept.
+You probably shouldn't use this - it's just a proof of concept.

 ## How to install?